dvrkoo/docker-api/README.md

 # FaceForensics Detector - Docker API

-This is a containerized version of the FaceForensics detection system that watches a folder for new images/videos and automatically processes them to detect deepfakes.
+This is a containerized version of the FaceForensics detection system that watches a folder for new images and automatically processes them to detect deepfakes.

 ## Features

-- Watches a folder for new image/video files
+- Watches a folder for new image files
-- Automatically detects deepfakes using multiple models:
+- Automatically detects deepfakes using MantraNet model
-  - MantraNet
-  - FaceSwap
-  - DeepFake
-  - NeuralTextures
-  - Face2Face
-  - FaceShifter
-- Outputs processed results with annotations
+- Outputs processed results with detection masks and annotations
 - Supports both GPU (CUDA) and CPU modes
+- Image detection only (supports .jpg, .png formats)

 ## Prerequisites